jaffarkeikei/jaffarkeikei/README.md

 ### 🖥️ Languages & Tools

-Languages are to developers what brushes are to artists.
-Here's my palette, a visual representation of the languages that paint my GitHub canvas.
-Alongside, you'll notice my activity statistics, tracking commits, pull requests, and more.
+Here's a visual representation of the languages I use in my projects, along with my GitHub activity statistics.

-I strive to maintain a balance in my projects, dedicating 50% of them to one primary language, while the remaining 50% are spread across various other languages.
-Currently, Python constitutes the majority of my work, but I'm actively working towards increasing my proficiency in C++, despite its steep learning curve, to make it my primary language in the future.

 <div align="center">
     <img src="https://github-readme-stats.vercel.app/api/top-langs?username=jaffarkeikei&layout=compact&card_width=500" alt="Languages Used" width="60%"/>
 </div>

+I strive to maintain a balance in my projects, dedicating about 50% of them to one primary language, while the remaining 50% are spread across various other languages.
+Currently, Python constitutes the majority of my work, but I'm actively working towards increasing my proficiency in C++, despite its steep learning curve, to make it my primary language in the future.

+Why C++, you ask?
+Well, I have always been fascinated by systems.
+The way they work, the way they interact, and the way they are built.
+C and C++ is a language that allows me to dive deep into the system, understand its intricacies, and manipulate it to my will.
+It's a language that doesn't hold your hand, and I love it for that.
+It challenges me to think, to solve, and to create.
+I am a systems thinker, and C++ is a systems language.
+It's a match made in heaven.

 ---